Filipino Australians: History

 During the 1800s until the early 20th century, Broome became the pearling capital of the world.
 Filipinos worked as divers, crew, shell openers, and sorters.
 Eventually, they married with local women in Broome.

 Filipinos were excluded from entering Australia under the White Australia policy.
-As a consequence, their numbers in Australia remained minimal; confined to descendants of those few Filipinos who had migrated to the north west pearling areas of Western Australia and the sugar cane plantations of Queensland prior to 1901; until the abolition of racially selective immigration policies in 1966.
+As a consequence, until the abolition of racially selective immigration policies in 1966 their numbers in Australia remained minimal – confined to descendants of those few Filipinos who had migrated to the north-west pearling areas of Western Australia and the sugar cane plantations of Queensland prior to 1901.
 The 1901 census had recorded 700 Filipinos in Australia.